Recipharm and Oncopeptides collaborate in the development of Melflufen for the treatment of multiple myeloma

 What is Oncopeptides doing to meet this need?

 As an R&D stage pharmaceutical company focused on developing drugs for the treatment of cancer, Oncopeptides has developed a product called Melflufen for the treatment of MM.
 As a lipophilic peptide conjugated alkylator, Melflufen rapidly delivers a highly cytotoxic payload into myeloma cells through peptidase activity.
-The compound is currently being evaluated in a phase III study with planned regulatory submission in Spring 2020.
+The compound is currently being evaluated in a phase III study with planned regulatory submission in summer 2020.
 Recipharm supported Oncopeptides during all steps of the pre-clinical development of Melflufen and had a consultancy role in respect to GMP activities.

 What challenges did Recipharm work with Oncopeptides to overcome?